Ethnicity and inter-ethnic relations. The ‘Ethiopian experiment’ and the case of the Guji and Gedeo

 University of Tromsø

-The relationship between perceived ethnic discrimination and ethnic identity exploration as mediated by ethnic identity crisis Adubofour, Millicent (Master thesis; Mastergradsoppgave, 2010-10-31)In the adolescent identity formation literature, negative experiences of stress in particular, gender discrimination, and difficulties with work, relationships, finances, health, and experiences with death have been ...
+The relationship between perceived ethnic discrimination and ethnic identity exploration as mediated by ethnic identity crisis Adubofour, Millicent (Master thesis; Mastergradsoppgave, 2010-10-31)In the adolescent identity formation literature, negative experiences of stress in particular, gender discrimination, and difficulties with work, relationships, finances, health, and experiences with death have been associated with increased identity exploration (Anthis, 2002a,b).
+Despite these findings, little research has been conducted to examine the relationship between ethnic identity discrimination ...

 Ethnic boundaries in Kyrgyzstan- the place for preserving identity, sharing memories and initiating conflicts.
 Case study: Kurd and Dungan ethnic groups.
-Takutdinova, Diana (Master thesis; Mastergradsoppgave, 2016-05-15)This thesis examines the lives of two ethnicities in Kyrgyzstan, their history of evolvement, territorial conditions and possibilities for inter-ethnic conflicts with the Kyrgyz majority, from the perspective of living ...
+Takutdinova, Diana (Master thesis; Mastergradsoppgave, 2016-05-15)This thesis examines the lives of two ethnicities in Kyrgyzstan, their history of evolvement, territorial conditions and possibilities for inter-ethnic conflicts with the Kyrgyz majority, from the perspective of living within ethnic boundaries.
+For the comparative analysis I have chosen two minority groups: Kurds and Dungans.
+My main reason for choosing these ethnic groups in particular is their ...